 Very obscure topic with few results.

-You don't mind looking at some results you can't access, or are willing to wait to request the article via document delivery.
+You do not mind looking at some results you cannot access, or are willing to wait to request the article via document delivery service.

 |Specialised subject databases||

 Very focused search that will only give you results from a certain discipline.